Labor Education Service

 The Labor Education Service (LES) of the Center for Human Resources and Labor Studies, Carlson School of Management is the primary educational outreach component of the Land Grant University of Minnesota serving working men and women of the state and region in the areas of labor relations and labor studies.
 Through these efforts, the Labor Education Service fosters economic vitality, ethical relations, and social justice in the workplace, at home and in the community.

 These non-credit courses provide a foundation in "nuts & bolts" areas important to working people.
 Classes are open to all.
 Sessions are held on the West Bank of the University's Minneapolis campus.
-Download the 2015-2016 brochure soon.
-For more info, e-mail email@example.com or call 612-624-5020.
+Download the 2015-2016 brochure for schedule and registration information.
+Contact us by e-mail email@example.com or call 612-624-5020.